June 16, 2014

 VistaGen announced that it has become a member of the Cardiac Safety Research Consortium (CSRC), launched in 2006 through an FDA Critical Path Initiative Memorandum of Understanding with Duke University to support innovative research into the evaluation of cardiac safety of medical products.

-“We look forward to partnering with the pharmaceutical, biotechnology, academic, and regulatory members of the Cardiac Safety Research Consortium, and contributing our expertise to support rapid advancement of our understanding of cardiac safety,” stated Ralph Snodgrass, Ph.D., VistaGen’s President and Chief Scientific Officer.
+“We look forward to collaborating with leading pharmaceutical, biotechnology, academic, and regulatory members of the HESI’s Cardiac Safety Technical Committee, and related working groups, to help advance, among other goals, the FDA’s CIPA initiative, which is focused on developing innovative preclinical systems for cardiac safety assessment during drug development,” said Ralph Snodgrass, Ph.D., VistaGen’s President and Chief Scientific Officer.

 Bottom Line: The new membership broadens VistaGen’s influence and access to relationships that support its focus on improving cardiac safety of new drug therapies.

 June 28, 2013

 VistaGen announced an update on the status of its strategic financing agreement with Autilion AG.